ngnatk/sample-developer-environment/README.md

 ![Architecture Diagram](img/architecture.png)

 ## Sample Application

+ℹ️ **Note**: The sample application is only available when using the default value for `GitHubRepo`.
+If you specify either a custom `GitHubRepo` or `S3AssetBucket`, you will need to provide your own application code.

 The repository includes a Terraform application that deploys:
 - Static website hosted on Amazon S3